GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 with the ability to query AMD GPU software and hardware state information that is not normally available through standard operating systems or graphic APIs.
-AGS includes support for querying graphics driver version info, GPU performance, Crossfire™ (AMD’s multi-GPU rendering technology) configuration info, and Eyefinity (AMD’s multi-display rendering technology) configuration info.
+AGS includes support for querying graphics driver version info, GPU performance, CrossFire™ (AMD’s multi-GPU rendering technology) configuration info, and Eyefinity (AMD’s multi-display rendering technology) configuration info.
 AGS also exposes the explicit Crossfire API extension, GCN shader extensions, and